larastudio/stedding/README.md

   - name: Project Folder Creation
     file: dest=/var/www/{{domain}} mode=2755 state=directory owner=web group=www-data
 ````
 The domain can be set in `group_vars/all.
+[GUID](https://blog.dbrgn.ch/2014/6/17/setting-setuid-setgid-bit-with-ansible/) has been set as well so all files and directories added will all be under group www-data.
+User web should be used to add files in the project folder preferably as it is the owner of the project directory.

 ### Deployment
 Deployment script using [Deployer.org](https://deployer.org/) has been added as a role to this Ansible package.
 It is using the latest role version that is available on Github.
 The actual command to install the Laravel necessary files by Deployer: